Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 array([0, 2, 3])
 ```

 Views don't just come from indexing.
-For instance you reshape an array, that will
+For instance, when you reshape an array,
-also create a view.
+that also creates a view.

 ```py
 >>> a = np.arange(24)